Keeping in Touch in Russia

 English-language media in Russia

 English-language media is easily accessible in Russia's larger cities.
-The Moscow Times and The St Petersburg Times are both well-respected English newspapers, and most of the larger Russian newspapers have an English presence online.
+The Moscow Times is a well-respected English newspaper, and most of the larger Russian newspapers have an English presence online.

 On the whole, most expats in Russia do not keep a television in their homes.
 Russian television is dominated by state-controlled media and offers a limited range of programmes.
 Some foreign channels are occasionally available with the most expensive television contracts.